Treprostinil (Orenitram)

-Treprostinil (Orenitram) is a medication used to treat pulmonary arterial hypertension (PAH), a type of high blood pressure in the lungs that affects heart function.
+Treprostinil (Orenitram) is a medication used to treat pulmonary arterial hypertension, a type of high blood pressure in the lungs that affects heart function.
 Orenitram works by relaxing blood vessels in the lungs, which decreases pressure and improves heart function.
+By improving heart function, it increases exercise ability and delays disease progression.

 How it’s administered